r-juzzi/r-juzzi/README.md

 - 👋 Hi, I’m @r-juzzi!!
 - 👀 I’m interested in...
-Cooking and baking, Archery, Sports, and a lot more!!
+Cooking and baking, Archery, Sports, Girls, Masc Women and a lot more!!
 - 🌱 I’m currently learning...
 History!!
 - 💞️ I’m looking to collaborate on...
 Death Note!!
 - 📫 How to reach me...
 Just DM me on my Discord: ryein_.!!